Shimraz/ROS_Catkin_WS/README.md

 # ROS_Catkin_WS
 DIY ROS Projects

+All projects can be run after cloning this directory in src folder of your Catkin Workspace

 This project contains various ROS Projects from as basic as talker(publisher) and listener(subscriber)

 This project also contains Model IoT sensor nodes